 HARVARD REFERENCING SYSTEM GUIDE

-Updated: June 2019
+Updated: November 2019

 Contents

 1. What is a Reference List?
 3

-2. In-text citation (referencing in the text) 4
+2. In-text citation (referencing in the text) 5

-3. Which referencing system has been approved by the IMM Graduate School: 4
+3. Which referencing system has been approved by the IMM Graduate School: 5

-4. Reasons to reference 5
+4. Reasons to reference 6

 5. When should sources be referenced?
-5
+6

 6. What happens when sources are not referenced?
-6
+7

-7. Deconstructing a book reference 6
+7. Deconstructing a book reference 7

-8. Book examples 7
+8. Book examples 8

-9. Deconstructing a journal citation 10
+9. Deconstructing a journal citation 11

-10. Journal article examples 10
+10. Journal article examples 12

-11. Newspaper examples 12
+11. Newspaper examples 13

-12. Company information examples 13
+12. Company information examples 14

-13. Conference paper examples 14
+13. Conference paper examples 15

-14. Internet/Website examples 14
+14. Internet/Website examples 16

-15. Multimedia examples 16
+15. Multimedia examples 18

-16. Lecture note examples 18
+16. Lecture note examples 19

-17. Theses examples 18
+17. Theses examples 19

-18. Personal communication examples 19
+18. Personal communication examples 20

-19. Table and figure examples 19
+19. Table and figure examples 20

-20. Cases and legislation examples 20
+20. Cases and legislation examples 21

-21. Standard and patent examples 20
+21. Standard and patent examples 21

-22. Secondary sources examples 21
+22. Secondary sources examples 22

-23. How to use quotations 21
+23. How to use quotations 22

 1. What is a Reference List?

 - A full reference list is a list of all the information sources (references) that have been cited in the text. - A reference list appears at the end of the assignment or report and before any addendums. - The reference list contains all the necessary information to help the reader find the original work. - The reference list items must be arranged alphabetically by the author surnames but not in bullet or numbered format. - Important: Every reference must link to an in-text citation in the body of the work. - A reference list is NOT a Bibliography.
-The IMM Graduate School requires a reference list and not a bibliography.
-Remember:
+The IMM Graduate School requires a reference list and not a bibliography. - Reference list items are not clumped together according to source type or according to the question in which the reference had been used:- all reference list items are integrated into one list.